Free ASVAB Mathematics Knowledge Practice Test

 FAQ

-How many free Mathematics Knowledge practice questions are here?
+- How many free Mathematics Knowledge practice questions are here?

-This page has 12 free ASVAB Mathematics Knowledge questions, each with the correct answer and a full worked explanation.
+- This page has 12 free ASVAB Mathematics Knowledge questions, each with the correct answer and a full worked explanation.
 They're free to use with no account required.

-Does Mathematics Knowledge count toward my AFQT score?
+- Does Mathematics Knowledge count toward my AFQT score?

-Yes.
+- Yes.
 Mathematics Knowledge is one of the four AFQT subtests (AR, WK, PC, MK), so it directly affects your enlistment eligibility.

-What does the Mathematics Knowledge subtest cover?
+- What does the Mathematics Knowledge subtest cover?

-Pure math: algebra, geometry, and number theory.
+- Pure math: algebra, geometry, and number theory.
 One of the 4 AFQT subtests.
 Unlike AR, these are straight math problems, not word problems.
-On the CAT-ASVAB it has 15 questions with about 23 minutes to answer them.
+On the CAT-ASVAB it has 15 questions with about 31 minutes to answer them.
 Topics include: Algebra, geometry, fractions, exponents, equations.

-Are these the same as the real ASVAB questions?
+- Are these the same as the real ASVAB questions?

-No. These are original practice questions calibrated to match the style and difficulty of the real ASVAB.
+- No. These are original practice questions in the same multiple-choice format and topic coverage as the real ASVAB.
 The actual test is a secure exam, so no one publishes its live items.
-Practicing this format is the closest legitimate prep.
+Practicing this format is solid prep, but the real ASVAB score comes only from a test-center sitting.

 Free practice tests for the other subtests